wallarm/product-documentation/docs/2.18/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest.md

 ### Step 1: Creating Wallarm ConfigMap

-<ol start="1"><li>Create a new manifest file or add a new object to the existing manifest for a new Kubernetes ConfigMap object that will hold the NGINX configuration file for the Wallarm sidecar container:</li></ol>
+1. Create a new manifest file or add a new object to the existing manifest for a new Kubernetes ConfigMap object that will hold the NGINX configuration file for the Wallarm sidecar container:

     --8<-- "../include/kubernetes-sidecar-container/wallarm-sidecar-configmap-manifest-218.md"

-<ol start="2"><li>Update parameter values following the code comments.</li></ol>
+2. Update parameter values following the code comments.

-### Step 2: Updating the Deployment Object in Kubernetes
+### Step 2: Updating the Deployment object in Kubernetes

-<ol start="1"><li>Go to the Kubernetes manifests and open the template that defines the <code>Deployment</code> object for the application.
-A complex application can have several <code>Deployment</code> objects for different components of the application - please find an object which defines pods which are actually exposed to the Internet.
-For example:</li></ol>
+1. Go to the Kubernetes manifests and open the template that defines the `Deployment` object for the application.
+A complex application can have several `Deployment` objects for different components of the application - please find an object which defines pods which are actually exposed to the Internet.
+For example:

     --8<-- "../include/kubernetes-sidecar-container/deployment-template.md"

-<ol start="2"><li>Copy the following elements to the template:<ul><li>the <code>wallarm</code> sidecar container definition to the <code>spec.template.spec.containers</code> section,</li><li>the <code>wallarm-nginx-conf</code> volume definition to the <code>spec.template.spec.volumes</code> section.</li></ul>An example of the template with added elements is provided below.
-Elements for copying are indicated by the <code>Wallarm element</code> comment.</li></li></ol>
+2. Copy the following elements to the template:

+    * The `wallarm` sidecar container definition to the `spec.template.spec.containers` section
+    * The `wallarm-nginx-conf` volume definition to the `spec.template.spec.volumes` section

+    An example of the template with added elements is provided below.
+Elements for copying are indicated by the `Wallarm element` comment.

     --8<-- "../include/kubernetes-sidecar-container/deployment-with-wallarm-example-manifest-2.18.md"

-<ol start="3"><li>Update parameter values following the code comments.</li></ol>
+3. Update parameter values following the code comments.

-### Step 3: Updating the Service Object in Kubernetes
+### Step 3: Updating the Service object in Kubernetes

-<ol start="1"><li>Return to the Kubernetes manifests and open the template that defines the <code>Service</code> object that points to <code>Deployment</code> modified in the previous step.
-For example:</li></ol>
+1. Return to the Kubernetes manifests and open the template that defines the `Service` object that points to `Deployment` modified in the previous step.
+For example:

     --8<-- "../include/kubernetes-sidecar-container/service-template-manifest.md"

-<ol start="2"><li>Change the <code>ports.targetPort</code> value to point to the Wallarm sidecar container port (<code>ports.containerPort</code> defined in the Wallarm sidecar container).
-For example:</li></ol>
+2. Change the `ports.targetPort` value to point to the Wallarm sidecar container port (`ports.containerPort` defined in the Wallarm sidecar container).
+For example:

     --8<-- "../include/kubernetes-sidecar-container/service-template-sidecar-port-manifest.md"

-### Step 4: Deploying the Manifest to the Kubernetes Cluster
+### Step 4: Deploying the manifest to the Kubernetes cluster

 Update or deploy the new application manifest in the Kubernetes cluster.

-!!! warning "NetworkPolicy Object in Kubernetes"
+!!! warning "NetworkPolicy object in Kubernetes"
     If the application also uses the `NetworkPolicy` object it should be updated to reflect the Wallarm sidecar container port specified above.

-### Step 5: Testing the Wallarm Sidecar Container
+### Step 5: Testing the Wallarm sidecar container

 --8<-- "../include/kubernetes-sidecar-container/test-sidecar-container-in-kubernetes.md"